zrythm/zrythm/doc/user/zrythm-interface/left-panel.rst

 Track Name
   Name of the track
 Direct Out
-  The track that this track routes is output to.
+  The track that this track routes its output to.
 Instrument
   If the track is an :ref:`instrument-track`, the instrument plugin for this track.